FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 A [Latter-Day Saint Ordinance](#latter-day-saint-ordinances).
 See also `LDS_INDIVIDUAL_ORDINANCE`.
 Previously, GEDCOM versions 3.0 through 5.3 called this `WAC`; it was not part of 5.4 through 5.5.1.
 FamilySearch GEDCOM 7.0 reintroduced it with the name `INIL` for consistency with `BAPL`, `CONL`, and `ENDL`.

+#### `LABEL` (Label) `g7:LABEL`

+A recommended short label to use in displaying information described by the superstructure to the user.
+Multiple labels may be provided for the same superstructure;
+As with other structures, those with the same qualifying substructures (such as `g7:LANG`) are in user preference order.

 #### `LANG` (Language) `g7:LANG`